aadarshg3/zero-touch-automation/string_guide_full.md

-# 📘 Python Strings and Networking - Practical Guide
+# 📘 Python Strings for Network Engineers - Practical Guide
 This guide covers the fundamentals of strings in Python, including creation, manipulation, method usage, and real-world networking examples.

 ## 🔹 String Basics